 I just couldn’t get them to work well consistently.
 I don’t know if it’s the cord locks, the cord, or me.
 I had never used that style of cord locks before so it could very well be me.
 I had issues with it slipping and causing the gear sling to eventually end up on the ground.
 I found it much easier to tie a double surgeon’s knot loop on the end and just hang it over the hammocks gathered end.
 I found the gear sling to be especially useful when hammock camping in marshy or wet areas.
 Really helps keep things neat and clean instead of having things down in the mud and muck.

 My bottom line: I like it, and I would use it… IF, I didn’t have my other hammock setups.
-The S2S setup is a good and solid system, but not great.
+The Sea to Summit setup is a good and solid system, but not great.
 It’s functional, but not perfect.
 It works.
 Now, that being said.
-I would use the tarp, bugnet, and the gear sling individually with other hammock setups.
+I would use the Hammock Tarp, Hammock Bug Net, and the Hammock Gear Sling individually with other hammock setups.